rill-js/rill/README.md

 app.use(({ res })=> {
 	// Here we render a string,
-	// check out middleware such as @rill/react
+	// check out middleware such as @rill/react or @rill/html
 	// for isomorphic dom rendering.
 	res.body = "Hello World";
 });